Equity release calculator

 Your equity release adviser will also outline the following important things to think about:

-• A lifetime mortgage is a loan secured against your home and subject to compound interest, meaning the amount you owe can grow quickly
+• The interest can build up quickly: Lifetime mortgages and payment-term lifetime mortgages are loans secured against your home and are subject to compound interest, meaning the amount you owe can grow quickly

-• Equity release will reduce your financial options in the future
+• Reduced or no property equity: Equity release may leave you with limited or no property equity remaining and will reduce your financial options in the future

-• Equity release will reduce the value of your estate and may affect your entitlement to means-tested benefits
+• Effect on estate & means-tested benefits: Equity release will reduce the value of your estate and may affect your entitlement to means-tested benefits

 Home reversion benefits